-- men with a family history of prostate cancer
+- Men who have a family history of prostate cancer

-Reasons why many cancer cases are diagnosed late:
+Why are so many cancer cases diagnosed late?

-- Some don’t have the time to visit their doctor on a busy schedule.
+- Most people don’t have the time to visit their doctor on a busy schedule.

-- There are sometimes delays in GPs referring a patient on for testing.
+- There are often delays in physicians referring a patient for further testing.

 - Some people might delay because they’re worried about what the doctor might find or they don’t want to waste the doctor’s time.

-The NHS says that 20% of prostate cancer deaths could be avoided if there was a national screening programme in place.
-However, there is currently no screening programme in the UK and Ireland for prostate cancer.
-There has been debate among health care workers about whether the benefits of a prostate cancer prevention programme outweighs the potential risk of over-diagnosis and over-treatment.
+There has been debate among health care workers about whether the benefits of prostate cancer prevention programme outweighs the potential risk of overdiagnosis and over treatment.